-He related some interesting experiences connected with the recent mobilization day, telling of interviews with restaurant people, who were questioned as to the number of men they could serve.
-They were enthusiastic over the prospect of an immediate and large increase of business, not realizing that the soldiers, in looking for information. were merely stating a hypothetical case.
+He related some interesting experiences connected with the recent mobilization day, telling of interviews with restricted to the number of taurant people, who were questioned as to the number of men they could serve.
+They were enthusiastic over the prospect of an immediate and large increase of business, not realizing that the soldiers, in looking for information, were merely stating a hypothetical case.